till90/irrigation_detection/README.md

 # Irrigation Detection
 This repository is part of a master-thesis.
 It contains scripts for downloading, preprocessing, classification and visualisation for irrigation detection purpose.
 Main part will be implementing of irrigation detection method from [Irrigation Events Detection over Intensively Irrigated Grassland Plots Using Sentinel-1 Data](https://doi.org/10.3390/rs12244058) in V1. and from [Near Real-Time Irrigation Detection at Plot Scale Using Sentinel-1 Data](https://www.mdpi.com/2072-4292/12/9/1456) in V2.

-Most functions used inside jupyter notebooks are stored in irrigation_detection.py .

 This repository is under construction and functions may not work or be whack explained.

-To work with some of the functions you need a Google Earth Engine Account.
+To use some functions additional Accounts are requiered:
+Google Earth Engine mainly for processing and downloading Satellite data.
 You can apply [here](http://code.earthengine.google.com/)
+International Soil Moisture Network to get in-situ soil moisture time series data.
+You can apply [here](https://ismn.geo.tuwien.ac.at/en/accounts/signup/)

+Most functions used inside jupyter notebooks are stored in irrigation_detection.py .
+### irrigation_detection.py Functions so far (alphabetical):

 ## Notebooks
 ### 01_SSM_1km_V1 [Product Source | World](https://land.copernicus.eu/global/products/ssm)